Maximal $L^p$-regularity and $H^{\infty}$-calculus for block operator matrices and applications

 such that if $c_A<\varepsilon_0$ and $\nu>\nu_0$, then $\nu+\A$ has a bounded $H^{\infty}$-calculus on $X$ of angle $\angH(\A)\leq \psi$.
-In particular, if $C\in \calL(\Do(A^{\gamma}),X_1)$ for some $\gamma\in (0,1)$, then there exists $\varepsilon_0>0$ and $\nu_0>0$ such that the conditions on $c_A$ are satisfied. \end{corollary}
+In particular, if $C\in \calL(\Do(A^{\gamma}),X_2)$ for some $\gamma\in (0,1)$, then there exists $\varepsilon_0>0$ and $\nu_0>0$ such that the conditions on $c_A$ are satisfied. \end{corollary}

-\begin{remark}[Assumptions~\ref{ass:fractions_pm}$(\pm)$ are necessary but not sufficient] One the one hand, the Assumptions~\ref{ass:fractions_pm}$(\pm)$ cannot be avoided in general even for the tridiagonal case with $C=0$.
-A counterexample for the tridiagonal case is constructed by McIntosh and Yagi in the proof of \cite[Theorem 3]{MY_1990}.
+\begin{remark}[Assumptions~\ref{ass:fractions_pm}$(\pm)$ are sufficient but not necessary] On the one hand, the Assumptions~\ref{ass:fractions_pm}$(\pm)$ cannot be avoided in general even for the triangular case with $C=0$.
+A counterexample for the triangular case is constructed by McIntosh and Yagi in the proof of \cite[Theorem 3]{MY_1990}.
 On the other hand, there are block operator matrices with bounded $H^\infty$-calculus which violate both Assumptions~\ref{ass:fractions_pm}$(\pm)$.
 Considering for instance a diagonally dominant $\A$ with $A=\id$, then this already implies that $C$ is bounded.
 Now, in Assumptions~\ref{ass:fractions_pm}\nameref{ass:fractions_+} the inclusion $C(\Do(A^{1+\delta}))\subseteq \Do(D^{\delta})$ would be violated for $C$ surjective and $D$ unbounded.
-In \nameref{ass:fractions_-} the estimate $\|A^{-\delta}B y\|_{X_2}\lesssim \| D^{1-\delta} y\|_{X_2}$ would fail if $B$ is of order $D$.
+In \nameref{ass:fractions_-} the estimate $\|A^{-\delta}B y\|_{X_2}\lesssim \| D^{1-\delta} y\|_{X_2}$ would fail if $B$ is of the order of $D$.
 So, considering for instance in $L^p(\R^d)\times L^p(\R^d)$ for $p\in (1,\infty)$ the operator

 then this is diagonally dominant, but it violates both Assumptions~\ref{ass:fractions_pm}$(\pm)$.
-Nevertheless, it is shown in Proposition~\ref{prop:A=0} below, that $\A_{\mu}$ has a bounded $H^\infty$-calculus for $\mu>0$ sufficiently large. \end{remark}
+Nevertheless, it is shown in Corollary~\ref{prop:Azero} below, that $\A_{\mu}$ has a bounded $H^\infty$-calculus for $\mu>0$ sufficiently large. \end{remark}